 "Snobird golf is the great leveler," says Mr. Carlson.
 "If we were as upset by small distractions as the average golfer often is, we'd give it up.
-Our tournaments are just one bad break after another.
-We learn to take them in stride.
+Our tournaments are just one bad break after an-

 No Use Replacing This Divot